![]() |

 Table locking is, however, not very good under the following senario:

-that takes a long time to run.
+SELECT that takes a long time to run.

-on a used table.
+UPDATE on a used table.
 This client

-will wait until the SELECT
+will wait until the SELECT is finished.

-statement on the same table.
+SELECT statement on the same table.
 As

-has higher priority than SELECT
+UPDATE has higher priority than SELECT, this SELECT

-to finish.
+will wait for the UPDATE to finish.
 It will also wait for the first

-to finish!
+SELECT to finish!

-, in which case all
+full disk, in which case all

 threads that wants to access the problem table will also be put in a waiting